With this revision, the Lawson Clock Story has gotten pretty long, so for readers who are not history buffs, here are some shortcuts:

 Q: What finishes were available on the metal clocks?

 A: Finish choices varied with the model and the time period.
-Besides the popular copper-bronze (actually oxidized “antiqued” copper over brass), clocks were offered in brushed nickel, brushed silver, gunmetal (uncommon)and gold (uncommon).
-The “gold” appears similar to the bare brass seen in clocks whose finish has been stripped, however, the gold finish has a yellowish tint and sparkle that sets it apart from bare brass.
+Besides the popular copper-bronze (actually oxidized “antiqued” copper over brass), clocks were offered in brushed nickel, brushed silver, gunmetal (uncommon) and gold (uncommon).
+The “gold” appears similar to the bare brass seen in clocks whose finish has been stripped, however, the gold finish has a yellowish tint, a sort of gold “wash” that sets it apart from bare brass.

 Bright copper (quite attractive, in my opinion) was not offered.
 These days, bright copper is often seen since it’s what you get if you polish a copper-bronze clock and brighten up/remove the oxidation.
 I don’t believe chrome was offered either, except for some trim and on on the back plates of some mirror faced clocks.
 Early on, metal trim on Lawson clocks was typically brass plated with copper, chrome or nickel.
 A very few clocks had gold plated trim.
 But soon, it appears Lawson decided to standardize on stain brass trim.

-Part III – Other Digital Clocks of Interest to the Art Deco Collector
+Part Ten – Other Digital Clocks of Interest to the Art Deco Collector

 A manufacturer of typewriters and then clocks, Barr Manufacturing of Weedsport, NY made at least two digital models.
 One had wooden case of rather plain design; the other, a plastic model, offered an attractive streamlined look and came in black, brown and white.